Madrik lay on his back and stared at the rich blue sky, praying for cloud to

 “I am intrigued to see what your next revenge plan may be, should you survive again.
 I rather hope it’s a little better thought out.
 You might even consider taking a bath before confronting me, you know, showing a little respect.
 Besides, I find it boring killing idiots.
 Good luck to you, Madrik.”

 Madrik heard the footsteps fade away.
 He struggled with the sack to get it open, eventually breaking free.
-He could see Tailfin and his men walking in the distance.
+He could see Tailfin and his men walking away in the distance.
 All around him, desert.
 The mountains far to the west.
 Same place he had been dropped off the last time.

 His ankle wasn’t hurt.
 This time it was something worse.
 Each ankle had an iron shackle locked around it, with a heavy metal ball joined on half a foot of chain.